 Coring Fedchenko Glacier is an urgent task, since the glacier has retreated and thinned in recent times, and this thinning is expected to accelerate in the coming decades, wiping away the accumulation zones of the glacier and with them a unique archive of climate and environmental data.

-Our research will be complemented with cosmogenic exposure datings of boulders exposed after glacier retreat in a number of glacial valleys transecting the Pamir Mountains from West to East.
-With such cosmogenic exposure dating of boulders, we aim to improve the knowledge of paleo-glaciological history during the last 10’000 years.
+Ideally, the reserach will be complemented with cosmogenic exposure datings of boulders exposed after glacier retreat in a number of glacial valleys transecting the Pamir Mountains from West to East.
+With such cosmogenic exposure dating of boulders, the aim is to improve the knowledge of paleo-glaciological history during the last 10’000 years.

 Glaciers are now recognized as a distinct biome with its particular microbial life.
-We will therefore use parts of the Fedchenko ice core to study the ice-locked microbial life.
+Within the PAMIR research consortium we will therefore attempt to use parts of the ice core to study the ice-locked microbial life.
 The use of cell counts, 16S rRNA amplicon sequencing and metagenomics of sample layers throughout the core will shed light on the responses of microorganisms to climatic variations and air pollution, and will greatly expand our understanding on the evolutionary history and adaptive traits of bacteria within the icy archive.

-Glaciers are also major repositories of dissolved organic matter (DOM) (Singer et al. 2012, Hood et al. 2015).
-Therefore, we will use ultrahigh-resolution mass spectrometry on ice aliquots to characterise the molecular composition of the DOM.
+Glaciers are also major repositories of dissolved organic matter (DOM).
+Therefore, the aim is to use ultrahigh-resolution mass spectrometry on ice aliquots to characterise the molecular composition of the DOM.
 This will provide novel knowledge on the sources (e.g., microbial versus dust) and diagenesis of the icelocked DOM.

 Cluster Participants

 Margit Schwikowski, Professor, PSI and UniBe.
-High-altitude ice core research, Cluster PI.
+High-altitude ice core research, Cluster PI until her retirement in 2023.

 Theo Jenk, Senior scientist, PSI.
 Drilling expedition leader and ice core dating.